jos-19/project/README.md

 * sh1106: Driver for the OLED display.

-* socket: For communicating with the mobile app.
+* usocket: For communicating with the mobile app.

 # 5. Phase 2